iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 The smallest communication unit in the IOTA protocol is the transaction.
 Everything, including payment settlements and/or plain data, is propagated through the IOTA network in transactions.

-A transaction is `8019` trits and the main part available to the user, `sig_or_msg`, is `6561` trits.
-This part holds a signature in case of a payment settlement and plain data otherwise.
+A transaction is `8019` trits and the payload (i.e. `sig_or_msg`) is `6561` trits.
+This payload holds a signature in case of a payment settlement and plain data otherwise.
 Since it has a limited size, a user often needs more than one transaction to fulfil their operation, for example signatures with security level `2` or `3` don't fit in a single transaction and user-provided data may exceed the allowance so they need to be fragmented across multiple transactions.
 Moreover, a value transaction doesn't make sense on its own because it would change the total amount of the ledger so it has to be paired with other complementary transactions that together will balance the total value to zero.

 For these reasons, transactions have to be processed as a whole, in groups called bundles.
 A bundle is an atomic operation in the sense that either all or none of its transactions are accepted by the network.
 Even single